I Think My Loved One Needs Rehab

 - Have they tried to quit or take a break, but relapsed multiple times?

-- Do they spend a worrying amount of time thinking about or planning drinking, drinking, and recovering from drinking?
+- Do they spend a lot of time thinking about planning drinking, drinking, and recovering from drinking?

 - Are they missing important life activities like work, school, or parenting because of drinking?